Mixing is hard for triangle-free reflexive graphs: Introduction

-The first variation is the problem of $H$-reconfiguration (or $H$-recolouring\footnote{The two problems, defined differently, coincide for graph, but not for digraphs.
-The distinction is addressed in \cite{BLS21}).} which has attracted some interest lately \cite{vdH13Survey}).
+The $H$-reconfiguration (or $H$-recolouring\footnote{The two problems, defined differently, coincide for graph, but not for digraphs.
+The distinction is addressed in \cite{BLS21}).}) problem asks if two vertices of the graph $\bHom(G,H)$ are in the same component.

-\begin{problem}[$\Recon(H)$] \instance{A graph $G$ and $f,g\in \Hom(G,H)$.} \decision{Is there a path in $\bHom(G,H)$ between $f$ and $g$?} \end{problem}
+\begin{problem*}[$\Recon(H)$] \instance{A graph $G$ and $f,g\in \Hom(G,H)$.} \decision{Is there a path in $\bHom(G,H)$ between $f$ and $g$?} \end{problem*}

-The second variation is the problem of $H$-mixing, which is the main problem of this paper, and which has also been addressed lately \cite{CvdHJ09,BrewsterNoel}.